-We use stylistic lexicons that have been created by other NLP researchers wherever possible (listed as ``NLP'' in Table \ref{tab:dataset_statistics}).
-These high-quality lexicons were either manually annotated \cite{maddela-xu-2018-word} or automatically induced using corpus-based approaches \cite{politeness2013,socher-etal-2013-recursive}.
-For styles where such lexicons are not readily available, we explore three methods to create lexicons, using either ChatGPT, dictionaries, or manual construction.
+\paragraph{Lexicon Collection.} We use stylistic lexicons that have been created by other NLP researchers where possible (listed as ``NLP'' in Table \ref{tab:dataset_statistics}).
+These lexicons were either manually annotated \cite{maddela-xu-2018-word} or automatically induced using corpus-based approaches \cite{politeness2013}.
+For styles where such lexicons are not readily available, we explore three methods to create lexicons: (i) prompting ChatGPT to generate words for each class of a style, e.g., the words for the ``humorous'' class are ``funny, laugh-out-loud, silly''; (ii) extracting the definition of each class from Google Dictionary,\footnote{An online service licensed from Oxford University Press: \url{https://www.google.com/search?q=Dictionary}} e.g., ``being comical, amusing, witty" for the ``humorous'' class; (iii) asking a native English speaker to write a list of words for each style.
+Creation details and more lexicon examples are provided in Appendix \ref{appendix:lexicon_all_details}.

-\paragraph{ChatGPT-generated Lexicons.} Prior work has used models, such as BERT to generate a class vocabularies for topic classification \cite{2020textUseLabelNamesOnly}.
-Inspired by this approach, we utilize the knowledge of large language models (LLMs) by prompting them to generate a list of words that express the specific class of a style.
-In a preliminary study, we experimented with many LLMs, including BERT, GPT-J, GPT-NeoX, GPT-3.5 and ChatGPT.
-Among all, ChatGPT performs the best; for example, generating keywords such as ``funny, laugh-out-loud, silly'' for the ``humorous'' class.
-The prompts we used for ChatGPT are presented in Appendix \ref{appendix:chatgpt_prompts}.

-\paragraph{Dictionary-based Lexicons.} We also considered lexicons generated by extracting the description of each style from Google Dictionary.\footnote{An online dictionary service licensed from Oxford University Press's OxfordDictionaries.com.: \url{https://www.google.com/search?q=Dictionary}} For example, the words for the class ``humorous'' are \say{being comical, amusing, witty}.

-For manual construction, we simply ask a native English speaker to write out a list of words for each language style.
-Appendix \ref{appendix:lexicon_words_examples} provides more examples and details of each lexicon source.
-Depending on the construction method, these lexicons may vary in quality and size from a few words to thousands.
-Nevertheless, we will show the benefits of LexPT with as few as five words sampled from lexicons to represent each writing style (\S \ref{ablation}).